raunakoirala/Pokemon-Game-Java-2099/README.md

 # FIT2099 Assignment (Semester 2 - 2022) - Pokemon!

+Solution Aim:

+- Iteratively construct object-oriented designs for small to medium-size software systems, and describe these designs using standard software engineering notations including UML class diagrams (in conceptual and concrete forms), UML interaction diagrams and, if applicable, UML state diagrams;

+- Implement object-oriented designs in an object-oriented programming language (i.e., Java), using object-oriented programming constructs such as classes, inheritance, abstract classes, and generics as appropriate;

+- Use available language tools, such as debuggers and profilers, and good programming practice to debug their implementations systematically and efficiently.

+- Use software engineering tools including UML drawing tools, integrated development environments, and revision control to create, edit, and manage artefacts created during the development process.

 ## All documentation in docs including UMLS and Rationales as well as reflection